The Waterline Collection consists of 16,500 photographs that tell the story of the leisure-cruising industry.

 Using our collections for research

-The collections at Royal Museums Greenwich offer a world class resource for researching maritime history, astronomy and time.
+The collections at Royal Museums Greenwich offer a world-class resource for researching maritime history, astronomy and time.
+Find out how you can use our collections for purposes of research.